johnpankowicz/govmetting-testbfg-2/README.md

 Today it is rare to see more than a dozen attendees at a council meeting in a town of 30,000 people.
 Is this still democracy?

-Meetings are sometimes broadcast on TV, bit few watch them.
+Meetings are sometimes broadcast on TV, but few watch them.
 Some newspapers report on some issues.
 But few people know most of what transacts during these meetings.

 There are many fine people who enter public office in order to improve their communities.
 But the current opaque system makes it too easy for others to use the office to benefit themselves.

-The purpose of Govmeeting is provide quick and easy access into official decisions that their representatives make and insight into what they mean.
+The purpose of Govmeeting is engage more people and provide more openness into the democratic process.

 ## Features